 <Age>: In 1999, Wang came third in the U-10 Youth World Championship in Oropesa del Mar, Spain.
 In October 2006, he came =5th in the World Junior Championship (2006) and a year later, he placed third in the World Junior Championship (2007).

-<National and Continental>: Wang has participated in all the annual Chinese Championships since 2003 except for 2011, coming =2nd in 2009 and 2nd in 2010.
-In September 2007 he came in second place behind Zhang Pengxiang at the Asian Individual Championship in Manila.
+<National and Continental>: Wang has participated in all the annual Chinese Championships since 2003 except for 2011, coming =2nd in the Chinese Championship (2009), =2nd in the Chinese Championship (2010) and =3rd in Chinese Championship (2015).
+In September 2007 he came in second place behind Zhang Pengxiang at the Asian Individual Championship (2007) in Manila.